 I then let him walk onto my finger again, and below he is shown about 3 seconds before he flew straight up and over the house behind us...this one is a strong flier!

-Enjoy your week or two, little guy, and please help make lots more caterpillars, OK?
+Enjoy your week or three, little guy, and please help make lots more caterpillars, OK?

 The condo, nursery, bassinet, and pupa pad...

 Reasoning with a youngster...

 Don't toss out that drowned cat!

 Something there is in a fennel plant that loves a caterpillar egg...

 Cats can be a handful...
 Applying low voltage...